See copyright notice at bottom

 Diluting

-With the diluting strategy, water is added directly into
+water is added directly

 the urine sample, which dilutes the concentration of drug metabolites.

-This technique is effective but dangerous, and if caught, one can get into
+This technique is effective but dangerous, and if caught, one can get

 serious trouble.
-Under the stringent Federal Guidelines, blue dye is added
+Under the stringent Federal Guidelines, blue dye is

-to the toilet water and the back of the toilet is taped up to prevent diluting.
+to the toilet water and the back of the toilet is taped up to prevent

 Additionally, the temperature of the sample is recorded.
-On the other hand,
+On the other

-many drug testing situations are not stringently monitored, making it easier
+many drug testing situations are not stringently monitored, making it

 to add water to the sample.